Gordon Leggat

 John Gordon Leggat (27 May 1926 – 9 March 1973) was a New Zealand cricketer who played nine Test matches for New Zealand in the 1950s as an opening batsman.
 He was later a leading cricket administrator.
 His cousin Ian Leggat also played Test cricket for New Zealand.

-Early life
+Early life and the law

 Gordon Leggat was born in Wellington.
-He attended Christchurch Boys' High School, where in his final year he scored two double-centuries against other schools.
+He attended Christchurch Boys' High School, where in his final year he scored two double centuries against other schools.
 He went on to Canterbury College and became a lawyer.

+Leggat was a senior partner in the Christchurch law firm of Weston, Ward and Lascelles.
+He was renowned for his work as a barrister, and defended in several murder cases as well as appearing in court in commercial and libel cases.